fisadev/virtualbackground/README.md

 - CUDA 10.0 or higher.

 If you have both, then you can install the extra python dependencies from `gpu_requirements.txt`, and use the `--gpu` parameter with `viba.py`.

+# Some implementation details, and understanding speed

+Currently ViBa works like this:

+It has a loop which is capturing frames, applying a "mask" to remove the background leaving only the humans, then mixing the humans with the fake background, and finally sending the constructed "frame" to the fake webcam.

+Ideally, for each new frame we get from the real webcam, we would want to calculate the mask again, because the persons are moving around.
+But the mask calculation is sadly too slow to do in real time.
+So instead we do this: there's a second **concurrent** loop which is always looking at the newest frame, and calculating the mask for it, as fast as it can.

+The main frames loop uses the latest calculated mask, and the masks loop uses the newset frame it fins when starting a new mask.
+That means that most of the time, the frames are cropped using a relatively recent mask, which in real life means (most of the time) a relatively similar frame.

+So ViBa will work ok if you don't move too fast in front of the camera.
+If you do, the mask will get "obsolete" too fast, and we it won't be able to calculate masks fast enough to follow you around.
+For a typical conference call this isn't a problem, but don't try to do acrobatics with an intergalactic background, because people will just see a confusing and slow moving space-themed blob :)

+Of course, this depends a lot on the performance of your computer, and wether you are using a GPU or not.

+Finally, if you want to get really technical: why async?
+Because when running on GPU the CPU is idle while the mask is being calculated.
+Awaiting that with a thread executor (because sadly, tensorflow isn't async), means we can keep doing all the other stuff with the CPU while the mask is bussy in the GPU, and we don't have to worry about locks, inter-thread or inter-process communications, etc.